 - 69 kg (152 lb)

 - 90 kg and over (198 lb+)

-While other strength sports tests athlete's limit strength, weightlifting tests human explosive strength (aspects of ballistic limits).
-The lifts are executed faster, with more mobility and a greater range of motion during their execution than other strength movements.
+While other strength sports test an athlete's limit strength, weightlifting tests explosive human strength (aspects of ballistic limits).
+The lifts are executed faster, with greater mobility and a greater range of motion than other strength movements.

 Let's take a closer look at the equipment used while weightlifting.
-Few useful items make this discipline safer and more comfortable for an athlete.
+A few useful items make this discipline safer and more comfortable for athletes.

-Barbell - men's Olympic barbell weighs 20 kg (44 lbs) with a shaft diameter of 28 mm and a length of 2200 mm.
-A women's Olympic barbell weights 15 kg (33 lbs) and has a shaft diameter of 25 mm with a length of 2010 mm.
+- Barbell — Men's Olympic barbell weighs 20 kg (44 lbs) with a shaft diameter of 28 mm and a length of 2200 mm.
+A women's Olympic barbell weighs 15 kg (33 lbs) and has a shaft diameter of 25 mm with a length of 2010 mm.

-Collar - secures the plates on the bar on each sleeve.
-It weighs 2.5 kg each.
+- Collar — Secures the plates on the bar on each sleeve.
+These weigh 2.5 kg each.

-Chalk - improves the grip between hands and the barbell by eliminating sweat.
+- Chalk — Improves the grip between the hands and the barbell by eliminating sweat.

-Shoes - designed with a raised heel of 0.5" to 1.5" and one or two metatarsal straps.
+- Shoes — Designed with a raised heel of 0.5" to 1.5" and one or two metatarsal straps.
 The raised heel allows for a deeper squat under the bar and helps to maintain an upright torso.
-Rigid soles of the shoes help to resist compression under heavy loads.
+The rigid soles of the shoes help to resist compression under heavy loads.